EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **(6) For private data, users will have to login on the EBI Metagenomics website to access their data until they become public**

 **(7) Private data will become public after an intital confidential period of two years.**
-Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is set to two years per default (see  :ref:`Can I change the release date of my project?`)
+Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is set to two years per default (see  |quest|:ref:`Can I change the release date of my project?`)